 Finding the time to make it to the gym every day can be challenging– especially if you’re working or have other children.
 It’s easy to make excuses to keep you out of the gym, but there are so many great exercises you can do at home to stay active during pregnancy!
 Need more incentive?
 Mom’s who exercise during pregnancy often experience fewer aches and pains, healthy pregnancy weight management, easier labor, fewer prenatal and postpartum complications, and healthier babies!

 And there’s even better news– you don’t have to spend hours a day exercising to reap all the benefits.
 Just 30 to 60 minutes a day, which can even be divided into a morning and evening session, is all the time you need to feel great and stay healthy during pregnancy.
-Try some of the Knocked-Up Fitness DVD’s and digital programs– some of the online videos take as little as ten minutes and can provide both strength and cardio components.
+Try some of the Knocked-Up Fitness Prenatal or After Baby Digital Program or DVD’s — some of the online videos take as little as ten minutes and can provide both strength and cardio components.

 Take a fifteen minute break at work to walk around the building or climb stairs– you could even consider bringing the gym to your office with a few light weights or an exercise ball.
 It’s all about making your exercise routine work for you so you can stick to it!

 Stay hydrated not only when working out, but during the day too, to avoid dehydration– which is extremely important for you and your baby!
 Always get cleared for exercise by your physician and discuss your exercise routines to ensure you’re activities are suitable for you and your bump!